 There are a few steps you need to take to get your site up and running:

 A few things: first, most people think it’s a good idea to go with a free WordPress site or a Blogger and that’s what I originally did four years ago, but it’s not a good idea.
 Why?
 Because it’s a lot of work to switch it over to a self-hosted WordPress site, which has a lot of benefits like advanced customization and the ability to host ads.
-It will greatly benefit you if you just jump into a self-hosted WordPress site using a site hosting service such as hostiserver or the likes, then you don’t have to struggle with the technical difficulties of exporting and importing an entire site.
+It will greatly benefit you if you just jump into a self-hosted WordPress site, then you don’t have to struggle with the technical difficulties of exporting and importing an entire site.

 Start posting content and growing your “tribe” (social media followers).
 This takes a lot of time and work and there’s no magical method for growing overnight.
-However, you could try using something like this instagram manager if you are interested in getting that littel bit of extra help.
-Make sure you’re active on the big four: Pinterest, Twitter, Facebook and Instagram.
+Make sure you’re active on the big four: Pinterest, Twitter, Facebook, and Instagram.
 Get a consistent theme going for your blog and syndicate that plus your posts consistently across all of your platforms.
 Whatever you do, don’t buy your followers because that’s a dead giveaway that you’re struggling as a blogger.

 Another important thing to remember is to perfect your SEO.
-If you have WordPress, install the Yoast plugin ASAP and follow the directions for focus key words, snippets, etc. SEO is essential to how your blog is listed in search engines and it’s important to learn about it sooner than later.
-Navigating the world of SEO can sometimes seem overwhelming, so if you want to optimize your website for search engines but are not sure where to begin, you might want to reach out to an SEO and Web Design expert for some support and guidance.
-Above all, they can help you to develop strategies that can ensure your website stands out from the crowd.
-Here’s my favorite SEO guide.
+If you have WordPress, install the Yoast plugin ASAP and follow the directions for focus keywords, snippets, etc. SEO is essential to how your blog is listed in search engines and it’s important to learn about it sooner than later.

-If you decided to start monetizing your blog, wait until you have at least 1,000 followers across each of your social platforms and have at least 5,000 pageviews per month.
+If you decided to start monetizing your blog, wait until you have at least 1,000 followers across each of your social platforms and have at least 5,000 page views per month.
 Why?
 Because advertisers will take your website seriously and you’ll have built up a backlog of good content and loyal readers.
-Once you’ve reached that point, here’s several ways you can start making money:
+Once you’ve reached that point, here are several ways you can start making money:

-Personally, I’ve had more success with sponsored posts.
+I’ve had more success with sponsored posts.
 The trick with these is to tell a story and to convey that well in your pitches.
-Affiliate links are really difficult to make a solid profit from and side bar ads are equally as difficult to keep up a consistent income from.
-If I can give any tip about blogging, it’s to learn to craft a good story!
+Affiliate links are really difficult to make a solid profit from and sidebar ads are equally as difficult to keep up a consistent income from.
+If I can give any tips about blogging, it’s to learn to craft a good story!

 I hope you picked up a tip or two!